IT Technology ~ Network + Hardware + OS + Smart + Web = LiBe.net

 The positioning of the Energy Dashboard in Home Assistant is currently being discussed. ... continue reading

 Another change suggestion that I submitted to Home Assistant has now been implemented.
-In the "More Info" view of text sensors, not only the history but also the logbook is now displayed.
-This change is part of home assistance since the 2025.2 release. ... continue reading
+In the "More info" view of text sensors, not only the history but also the logbook is now displayed.
+This change has been part of Home Assistant since the 2025.2 release. ... continue reading

 Home Assistant 2025.1 + Unmentioned new features